-The British Society of Aesthetics invites applications for a two-year postdoctoral award in philosophical aesthetics, to the value of £30,000 per annum with up to £3,000 additional geographical allowance, to start in Autumn term in 2023.
+The British Society for Aesthetics invites applications for a two-year postdoctoral award in philosophical aesthetics, to the value of £30,000 per annum with up to £3,000 additional geographical allowance, to start in the Autumn term in 2025.

-The fellowship is tenable for up to two years at any British philosophy department.
+The BSA Postdoctoral Fellowship is tenable for up to two years at any British philosophy department.
 Applicants must have been granted their PhD before the start of the award.
+Applicants must have the right to work and reside in the UK for the duration of the award.

 The BSA reserves the right not to make the award if no application is deemed to be of sufficient merit.
-Preference may be given to applicants who have not already received or been offered a postdoctoral award.
+Preference may be given to applicants within five years of PhD completion, with exception for career breaks, especially those who have not already received a postdoctoral award.
 Members of groups that are currently underrepresented in philosophy are strongly encouraged to apply.

 ‘Anonymized’ below means that name and other gender and identity markers should be removed or blanked out.

-Candidates should submit a non-anonymized email to admin@british-aesthetics.org, by the 31st May, with the following anonymized attachments:
+Candidates should submit a non-anonymized email to admin@british-aesthetics.org, by 31 May 2025, with the following anonymized attachments:

-e) a covering letter explaining how the research to be undertaken complements research carried out in the host department, and/ or institution.
+d) a covering letter explaining how the research to be undertaken complements research carried out in the host department, and/or institution.

-Candidates should also provide a letter of support from a proposed mentor at the host department, confirming that the department will assign the applicant an office or other space in the department, and will extend library privileges, technology, support, and opportunities to participate fully in departmental life for the duration of the award.
+Candidates should also provide a letter of support from a proposed mentor at the host department outlining the support that the candidate will receive for the duration of the award.
+Examples include library privileges, office space, technology, research training, career support, and opportunities to participate fully in departmental life.

 LATEST NEWS: